01000011-00110111/School-Chat/CONTRIBUTING.md

 2. Is this exposing private infomation (that could be used malicously)
 3. Can something be disabled without authorization (this should never apply hopefully)

-If you answered yes to any of the above, please do what is mentioned above and email `cservergaming@gmail.com`
+If you answered yes to any of the above, please do what is mentioned above and email `cservergaming@gmail.com` or `alfredburford@icloud.com`

 ### Filing a bug report (not a security issue)